On existence, uniqueness and stability of solutions to Cahn-Hilliard/Allen-Cahn systems with cross-kinetic coupling: Notation and preliminaries

 where $p_j(\rho,\eta)$ are polynomials of maximal degree $j$ in $\rho$ and $\eta$. \item[(A4)] There exists a constant $\alpha\geq 0$ such that

 \end{itemize}

 \begin{example} A typical example for the potential function $f$ and the mobility matrix $\LL$, which is based on the choices in \cite{Tonks_2015,Oyedeji2022}, is given by

 with $a,d>0$ and $b d \ge c^2$, which ensures positive definiteness of the mobility matrix.
 In principle, these parameters could also depend on the variables $\rho$ and $\eta$.
+Here $\mathbf{n}_1(\rho):=\tfrac{\nabla\rho}{\sqrt{1+\snorm{\nabla\rho}^2}}$ denotes the regularised normal vector of $\rho$.
 For $b=c=0$ the mobility matrix becomes diagonal and due to the special choice of the function $f$, which seems to be the standard in the literature \cite{WANG2006953,ahmed2013}, the two equations decouple completely. \end{example}

+Note that in \cite{Tonks_2015,Oyedeji2022}, even more complicated forms of the mobility matrix are considered, which also depend on the normal vector of the other phase-field $\eta$.